 This composite image of the primordial contact binary Kuiper Belt object 2014 MU69 (officially named Arrokoth) was compiled from data obtained by NASA's New Horizons spacecraft as it flew by the object on Jan.
 1, 2019.
 The image combines enhanced color data (close to what the human eye would see) with detailed high-resolution panchromatic pictures.Credit: NASA/Johns Hopkins University Applied Physics Laboratory/Southwest Research Institute//Roman Tkachenko

 The New Horizons team used the powerful Hubble Space Telescope to search for its post-Pluto, Kuiper Belt flyby target.
 Using observations made with Hubble on June 26, 2014, the science team (led by co-investigator Marc Buie) discovered an object that New Horizons could reach with its available fuel.
-The object was subsequently designated 2014 MU69, given the minor planet number 485968 and, with public input, nicknamed "Ultima Thule" (which means "beyond the known world") in March 2018.
+The object was subsequently designated 2014 MU69, given the minor planet number 485968 and nicknamed "Arrokoth" (which is a Native American term that means "sky" in the Powhatan/Algonquin language) in 2019.

 The New Horizons team had always planned to propose a permanent name for MU69 after the flyby, based in part on whether MU69 was found to be a single body, a binary pair, or perhaps a system of multiple objects. -- and that happened on November 12, 2019, when the mission team announced MU69's official name as "Arrokoth," a Native American term that means "sky" in the Powhatan/Algonquin language.